jenkinsci/job-dsl-plugin/docs/Job-DSL-Commands.md

 ```

 A job can have optional attributes.
 Currently only a `type` attribute with value of `Freeform`, `Maven`, `Multijob`,
-`BuildFlow` or `MatrixJob` is supported.
+`BuildFlow`, `MatrixJob` or `Workflow`is supported.
 When no type is specified, a free-style job will be generated.
-Some methods
+Some
-will only be available in some job types, e.g. `phase` can only be used in Multijob.
-Each DSL method documents where
+methods will only be available in some job types, e.g. `phase` can only be used in Multijob.
+Each DSL method documents
-they are relevant.
+where they are relevant.

 ```groovy
 job(type: Maven) {